thingsboard/thingsboard-client-sdk/README.md

 };
 ```

-Once that has been done it can simply be passed instead of the `DefaultLogger` instance.
+Once that has been done it can simply be passed as the last template parameter.

 ```cpp
 // Initialize underlying client, used to establish a connection